EmmaPavelak/EmmaPavelak/README.md

 ### Hi there 👋

-Full stack web developer, creative and organized !
+Full stack web developer freelance

 <!--
 **EmmaPavelak/EmmaPavelak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.